Color space: Generic

 Additive color mixing: Three overlapping light bulbs in a vacuum, adding together to create white.

 Subtractive color mixing: Three splotches of paint on white paper, subtracting together to turn the paper black.

 RGB uses additive color mixing, because it describes what kind of light needs to be emitted to produce a given color.
 RGB stores individual values for red, green and blue.
 RGBA is RGB with an additional channel, alpha, to indicate transparency.
 Common color spaces based on the RGB model include sRGB, Adobe RGB, ProPhoto RGB, scRGB, and CIE RGB.

 CMYK uses subtractive color mixing used in the printing process, because it describes what kind of inks need to be applied so the light reflected from the substrate and through the inks produces a given color.
 One starts with a white substrate (canvas, page, etc.), and uses ink to subtract color from white to create an image.
 CMYK stores ink values for cyan, magenta, yellow and black.
 There are many CMYK color spaces for different sets of inks, substrates, and press characteristics (which change the dot gain or transfer function for each ink and thus change the appearance).

 YIQ was formerly used in NTSC (North America, Japan and elsewhere) television broadcasts for historical reasons.
 This system stores a luma value roughly analogous to (and sometimes incorrectly identified as) luminance, along with two chroma values as approximate representations of the relative amounts of blue and red in the color.
 It is similar to the YUV scheme used in most video capture systems and in PAL (Australia, Europe, except France, which uses SECAM) television, except that the YIQ color space is rotated 33° with respect to the YUV color space and the color axes are swapped.
 The YDbDr scheme used by SECAM television is rotated in another way.

 YPbPr is a scaled version of YUV.
 It is most commonly seen in its digital form, YCbCr, used widely in video and image compression schemes such as MPEG and JPEG.

-xvYCC is a new international digital video color space standard published by the IEC (IEC 61966-2-4).
+xvYCC is an international digital video color space standard published by the IEC (IEC 61966-2-4).
 It is based on the ITU BT.601 and BT.709 standards but extends the gamut beyond the R/G/B primaries specified in those standards.

 HSV (hue, saturation, value), also known as HSB (hue, saturation, brightness) is often used by artists because it is often more natural to think about a color in terms of hue and saturation than in terms of additive or subtractive color components.
 HSV is a transformation of an RGB color space, and its components and colorimetry are relative to the RGB color space from which it was derived.

 HSL (hue, saturation, lightness/luminance), also known as HLS or HSI (hue, saturation, intensity) is quite similar to HSV, with "lightness" replacing "brightness".
 The difference is that the brightness of a pure color is equal to the brightness of white, while the lightness of a pure color is equal to the lightness of a medium gray.